FinalCAD/staircase/README.md

 To load the models, we need to give an input directory where the original files can be found

-`Composer::Import::Dir` is responsible for creating the instance for every file that matches our requirement, it's really basic
+`Composer::Import::Dir` browse a directory and for every file instance a model.

-`Composer::Import::Instantiate` is responsible for instantiating the appropriate model, a `Staircase`, `Sector` or `Zone` and put it where is belong.
+The instantiated model is quite basic, it safe to override it.
+Basically, it contains the path of the file and on `skip?` method.

-the instantiated model is straightforward; you can safely overriding it
+You can override this way to ignore all path that doesn't contain the keyword `Staircases` for instance.

 ```
 class MyModel < Composer::Model